 Limited tuition aid may be available to international students.
 In addition to the four steps above, International Students must complete the Financial Declaration Form for International Students after being accepted by FST showing the amount of personal, family, sponsor, government, or other financial support in place for the upcoming academic year.

 Members of Religious Orders

-Members of religious orders must submit a statement from their superiors indicating the exact amount of financial support to be provided by the Order in the upcoming academic year, the nature of the student’s financial need, and the aid amount requested.
+In addition to the four steps above, members of religious orders must submit a statement from their superior indicating the amount of financial support (in $USD) to be provided by the Order in the upcoming academic year, the nature of the student’s financial need, and the aid amount requested.